simelation/simhub-plugins/packages/slipro-plugin/README.md

 ### Brightness control

 Similarly, brightness can be control by a rotary switch or UI.
 Press `Learn rotary` next to it and change the position of the rotary you wish to use for that function.
 If the rotary is detected, the button should change to `Forget rotary N`.
+If the rotary switch isn't 12-position, you can set the correct number with the `Number of positions` setting.

 Brightness can also be set explicitly in the plugin's configuraion using a slider if no rotary switch is assigned.